dy/piezo/docs/r&d.md

     + the fastest way
     - non-compact memory to store value
     - returned UInt8Array doesn't contain string, needs Float64Array
+      ~ not hard to convert
     + allows easier unicodes store, up to u16
+      + a bit like unicode 32

   2. We can write type info into array data: we don't need i32 array addresses.
     + allows uint8 arrays